robert-zaremba/robert-zaremba.github.io/2012/12/17/the_python_condition__why_pypy_is_the_future_of_python.rst

 **************************

 There are a lot of ways to write a fast code with python.
-The most popular and unfortunately still propagated is to write the *hot* parts of application in a low level language and then use.
+The most popular and unfortunately still propagated is to write the *hot* parts of application in a low level language and then use CPython C API.

 All the python shining efficient tools requires a lot of complicated c code, which block other contributors to come in.
 Now we would like to write fast and beauty python code.